jamsocket/aper/README.md

 Aper is a framework for real-time sharing of application state over [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).
-Its use-cases include real-time browser-based collaboration tools and multiplayer in-browser games.
+Its use cases include browser-based collaboration tools and multiplayer in-browser games.

 Specifically, Aper provides scaffolding to represent your program as a state